sumitbiswasgit/sarbox/README.md

 # sarbox
 SarBox parses and analyzes SAR data in charts or text formats.
 Output can be also be exported to csv or PDF format.

+I would be happy to help for anything related to SarBox.
+Contact me at sumitsushil@gmail.com

 ## Generate Sar Log

 To collect sar statistics from an environment, use below syntax